emacdona/onlispBookClub/projects/blog/_posts/2026-07-03-nix-overview.md

 ### Expression

-The expressions we created (in the default.nix files) define functions with parameters of our choosing.
+The Expressions we created (in the `default.nix`{:.language-shell .highlight} files) define functions with parameters of our choosing.
 Each of these functions build and return a Derivation.

 We are free to use the arguments passed into this function when it is called to construct the Derivation however we see fit.
-Perhaps most interesting: we can use these arguments to compute the `inputs` of the Derivation.
+Perhaps most interesting: we can use these arguments to compute the `inputs`{:.language-shell .highlight} of the Derivation.

 For example, given a source code repository (which includes source code along with any scripts and metadata required to convert the source code to an executable artifact), we can create an Expression (function) whose parameters capture any and all variability in our build process.
 For example: branch name; version number; compiler flags; upstream dependencies; etc.